CL-TimeStudio/Temporal-Sciences/README.md

 2. **Coming Soon:**
    A unified framework for fundamental quantities, built upon the time and distance document.

-## Links to Documents
+## Links
 - **[Time and Distance: A New Approach](https://doi.org/10.5281/zenodo.14560148)** (stored on Zenodo.org)
+- **[Time and Distance - Custom OpenAI ChatGPT](https://chatgpt.com/g/g-67731559dc9481918ddf4a312de0516b-time-and-distance-a-new-approach)** (A custom GPT designed to interact with the concepts from *Time and Distance: A New Approach*.)

-I hope you find this work intriguing as a speculative framework and alternative perspective on these fundamental concepts.
+I hope you find this work engaging as a speculative framework and an alternative perspective on these fundamental concepts.

 Thank you for your time,
 **Colin Lynch**